BraJCaz/CECS427Assignment2/README.md

 # Here, we need to know that graph_file.gml is the file that will be used for the analysis and the format here is Graph Modeling Language (.gml), which describes the graph's structure with those attributes.
 # Also, the program should read the attributes of both nodes and edges in a file.

+-- components n

+# This specifies that the graph should be partitioned into n components.
+# This also divides the graph into n subgraphs or clusters.
+# This computes the betweeness and removes the edge with the highest value.
+Repeat this process until you have n components.

+-- plot[CINIP]

+# This determines how the graph should be plotted.
+# C: if this option's selected, the script will plot the highlighted cluster coefficients.
+# The cluster coefficient is proportional to its size.
+Let cluster_min, and cluster_max be the min and max cluster coefficients, and let cv be the clustering
+# coefficient node of v and pv = (cv - cluster_min) / (cluster_max - cluster_min) of node v.
+# The size v is proportional to pv.
+Let max_pixel and min_pixel be the minimum and maximum pixel sides of our nodes.
+# Therfore, the node v will have size min_pixel + pv(max_pixel - min_pixel).
+# N: If this option is selected, the script will plot the graph highlighting neighborhood overlap (which measures how much overlap there is between
+# neighbohoods of adjacent nodes.)
+Similar to the clustering coefficient.
+# In this option, the plot must be interactive.
+In other words, when the user clicks on a node u, it must display the BFS with u as a root.
+# P: If this option's selected, the script will color the node according to the attribute if it is assigned, or a default color if not.

+-- verify_homophily

+# The tests for graph homophily are based on the given node colors because we use Student t-test.
+Homophily determines wheter nodes with the same color are likely to have a connection

+--verify_balanced_graph